ggreer/geoff.greer.fm/_posts/2012-05-30-leaky-abstractions-a-journey-into-mordor.md

 - Computers
 ---

-Since I got back [from vacation](/2012/03/19/japan-trip/), I've been writing JavaScript.
-Node.js to be specific.
+Since I got back [from vacation](/2012/03/19/japan-trip/), I've been writing JavaScript, Node.js to be specific.
 Not long after I started, I found myself on a journey into Mordor.

 I'll start at the beginning.
 [Gutsy](https://github.com/racker/gutsy) is an open-source dashboard written in Node.js.
 It's useful for showing all kinds of development and operations stuff in one place.
 You can see points of contact for each project, on-call rotations, issue stats, and other handy stuff.
 It even has a high score page (where everything's made up and the points don't matter).
 I started working on it in early April, learning Node.js along the way.
 Fast-forward a couple weeks.
 [Felix](http://www.felixsargent.com/) wanted to merge a pull request, but tests were failing in his branch.
 This was confusing, because the failing tests didn't seem to be related to the code he changed.
 Gutsy uses the [Whiskey](https://github.com/cloudkick/whiskey) test runner, so I tried out Whiskey's debugger: